A while back I read an article about a company that sparked a thought.

 You see, in 2013, when my wife started her fashion label and I was scouring the internet to learn more about this business.
 At the time I came across an article about a company called “Nasty Gal“.
-You might wonder the content considering the name however this company started as an eBay clothing retailer out of a tiny apartment, that in 2013 nearly made $100 million in sales.
+You might wonder the content considering the name, however, this company started as an eBay clothing retailer out of a tiny apartment, that in 2013 nearly made $100 million in sales.
 That’s right, $100m!
 It grew over the years and as of late, the business has been down and the company isn’t making great headlines, however, reading a bit on them again there is a piece that sparked my interest and goes along the following line:

 The founder of Nasty Gal dropped out of college and started selling vintage designer clothes as a side project to her “normal” day job.
 She’d buy old designer clothes for a few bucks at flea markets and resell them for several hundred to thousand % markups and quickly starting earning money online.

 Just think about that the next time you think a silly idea of yours has already been done or isn’t worth the effort.
 While reading this it made me ponder to my days as a small entrepreneur with a bunch of crazy ideas;

 - I started a forum back in the hay days of the internet and sold it for a very over priced value at the time.

 - My brother and I started a gaming clan that had a significant amount of players competing for top prizes.